asllop/OpenAVT-iOS/README.md

 #### New Relic Backend

-Backend for the New Relic data ingest service.
+Backend for the New Relic data ingestion service.

 ```ruby
 pod 'OpenAVT-NewRelic', :git => 'https://github.com/asllop/OpenAVT-iOS'